albert12132/albertwu.org/notes/contents/git.md

 ### Commit

 *Committing* changes tells `git` to create a new stage in the revision history.
-Think of it as a checkmark -- if you need to revert to a previous stage, you'll reset it to one of the previous commits.
+Think of it as a checkpoint -- if you need to revert to a previous stage, you'll reset it to one of the previous commits.

-To commit changes (you'll have to have have [added](#add) changes first), type
+To commit changes (you'll need to have [added](#add) changes first), type

     git commit -m "Your message here"